ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The act of training general purpose AI models that have the capacity to generate text, images or other forms of synthetic content, or the act of training more specialized AI models that have the purpose of generating text, images or other forms of synthetic content.

 The use of assets for Generative AI Training is a proper subset of AI Training usage.

-## AI Use Category {#ai-use}

-The act of using one or more assets as input to a trained AI/ML model as part of the operation of that model (as opposed to the training of the model).

-The use of assets for AI Use is a proper subset of Automated Processing usage.

 ## Search Category {#search}